• Be an Authentic Korean Cuisine Lover

 Chopped Live Octopus and Beef Tartare may look very strange to foreign travelers as all its ingredients are served uncooked.
 However, in a 2018 online survey by the Korea Tourism Organization that was carried out with 944 foreign social media members, Live Octopus was the no.1 “authentic Korean dish to try” showing that it is a fearful yet intriguing dish to international gourmets.

 Gwangjang Market is a good place in Seoul to taste Chopped Live Octopus and Beef Tartare.
-True to its fame of being the food heaven, Gwangjang market hosts many famous Beef Tartare shops.
+True to its fame of being the food heaven, Gwangjang Market hosts many famous Beef Tartare shops.
 You can say you have an authentic Korean palate if you acquired a taste for the nutty and savory flavor of Chopped Live Octopus and Beef Tartare.

 Chopped Live Octopus and Beef Tartare, a Mix of Live Octopus with Raw Beef